ellington-project/ellington/NOTES.md

 Various links, notes, etc for topics related to Ellington development.

+## Tagging and integration with other tools

+Picard might be a good tool to add Ellington integration to - it appears to be cross platform, and is scriptable using python: https://picard.musicbrainz.org/

 ## Machine Learning based tempo detection

 **Accurate Tempo Estimation based on Recurrent Neural Networks and Resonating Comb Filters**